ofasgard/CalzoneBlog/blogs/reversing-myself-1.md

 2. It places a hardware breakpoint on that function, ensuring it will trigger an exception every time it is reached.
 3. It registers a VEH to catch that breakpoint, which then short-circuits the function to prevent it from firing.

 The only thing we don't know is which exact function within AMSI.DLL is being patched.
 We could make some educated guesses based on common AMSI evasion techniques.
 We could use a debugger to figure out exactly where that breakpoint gets triggered.
 If we wanted, we could even load AMSI.DLL into Ghidra and perform a memory search ourselves, since we know the exact sequence of bytes that the DLL is searching for.
-I'll leave that as an exercise to the reader!

 With limited obfuscation and a fairly straightforward control flow, analysing this binary was a breeze.
 I didn't need to do any dynamic analysis or reverse-engineer any deobfuscation routines, and I didn't need to dive into the disassembly at any point.
 Still, it was fun to take apart something I made!